Glassdoor/planout4j/USAGE.md

 `java -jar planout4j-tools-${version}.jar --help` will list the tools available as well as general options. `planout4j-tools-${version}.jar tool --help` will provide detailed help for the tool `tool`.
 The following tools are currently available:

 * compile
-	- compiles PlanOut DSL (if input is file *not* ending in  `.yaml`,  `.yml`,  or  `.p4j`  as  well  as when input is not a file) or PlanOut4J namespace config YAML with embedded PlanOut DSL (in all other cases) to JSON representation
+	- compiles PlanOut DSL or PlanOut4J namespace config YAML with embedded PlanOut DSL (in all other cases) to JSON representation
+	- if the unit of compilation is not a file (explicitly provided snippet) assume it is PlanOut DSL code
+	- if the file to be compiled has one of the following extensions - `.yaml`,  `.yml`,  or  `.p4j`  assume it is PlanOut4J namespace config
+	- if the file has any other extension, assume PlanOut DSL
 * ship
    - compiles all namespace config YAML files in the source backend to JSON and stores results in the target backend
 * nslist